 CQI/IRCA-Certified QMS Lead Auditor Based on ISO 13485:2016 and MDSAP Requirements

 This CQI and IRCA medical device lead auditor certified course is currently certified to include ISO 13485:2016 and MDSAP requirements.
-While the instruction includes discussions of the EU MDR requirements, the incorporation of EU MDR into the accreditation is currently pending.

 About This Course

 This course provides learners with the skills and knowledge that have taken many experienced auditors decades to develop.
 During the course, learners will plan and prepare audits based on case studies that simulate both supplier and third-party audits utilizing the MDSAP audit requirements.
 Learners will participate in simulated auditing exercises that include planning, preparing and evaluating audit evidence.
 Learners will also practice the application of ISO 13485:2016 and the MDSAP requirements.